willacharlotte/daily-quote/README.md

 - **NB:** the process is destructive, so `formatted-quotes.json` will be overwritten if it already exists

-- if you want to add an index property to `formatted-quotes.json`, run `node quote-mapper.js -i`
+- if you want to add an id property to `formatted-quotes.json`, run `node quote-mapper.js -i`

 ## Collaborators